FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 * Sierra HL7802
 * Ublox SARA R4 series

 The current version of the Cellular HAL libraries encapsulate the TCP stack offered by those cellular modems.
 They all implement the same uniform [API](http://ec2-52-36-17-39.us-west-2.compute.amazonaws.com/cellular/index.html).
-The API hides the AT commands interface, and expose a socket-like interface for C programmers.
+The API hides the complexity of AT commands, and exposes a socket-like interface to C programmers.

 Even though applications can choose to use the Cellular HAL API directly, it is not designed for such a purpose.
 In a typical FreeRTOS system, applications use high level libraries, such as the [coreMQTT](https://github.com/FreeRTOS/coreMQTT) library and the [coreHTTP](https://github.com/FreeRTOS/coreHTTP) library, to communicate with other end points.
-Those high level libraries use an abstract interface, [Transport Interface](https://github.com/FreeRTOS/coreMQTT/blob/main/source/interface/transport_interface.h), to send and receive data.
+Those high level libraries use an abstract interface, the [Transport Interface](https://github.com/FreeRTOS/coreMQTT/blob/main/source/interface/transport_interface.h), to send and receive data.
 A Transport Interface can be implemented on top of the Cellular HAL libraries.
-The F[reeRTOS Cellular Demo](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo) project offers such an implementation.
+The [FreeRTOS Cellular Demo](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo) project offers such an implementation.

-Most cellular modems offer implementations of the AT commands defined by the 3GPP TS v27.007 standard.
-This project offers an implementation of such standard AT commands in a reusable component (see [Cellular Common Library](http://ec2-52-36-17-39.us-west-2.compute.amazonaws.com/cellular_common/index.html)).
+Most cellular modems implement more or less the AT commands defined by the 3GPP TS v27.007 standard.
+This project offers an implementation of such standard AT commands in a reusable [common component](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-HAL/tree/master/common) (see [documentation here](http://ec2-52-36-17-39.us-west-2.compute.amazonaws.com/cellular_common/index.html)).
 The three Cellular HAL libraries in this project all use that common code.
 The library for each modem only implements the vendor-specific AT commands, then exposes the complete Cellular HAL API.

-This [common component](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-HAL/tree/master/common) that implements the 3GPP TS v27.007 standard has been written in compliance to these standards:
+The [common component](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-Cellular-HAL/tree/master/common) that implements the 3GPP TS v27.007 standard has been written in compliance to these standards:

 * GNU Complexity scores are not over 8
 * MISRA coding standard.
 Any deviations from the MISRA C:2012 guidelines are documented in source code comments marked by “`coverity`”.